HermiTech-LLC/Morty/README.md

   - Implements UART communication protocols.
   - Facilitates data exchange between the FPGA and other components.

+### top_L.v

+- **Purpose**: Defines the top-level Verilog module integrating the CPU, FPGA, and UART modules.
+- **Functionality**:
+  - Connects the CPU, FPGA, and UART communication.
+  - Manages data flow between components.

+### cpu.v

+- **Purpose**: Defines the Verilog module for the CPU.
+- **Functionality**:
+  - Implements the CPU operations and interfaces with the UART and FPGA modules.

+### fpga.v

+- **Purpose**: Defines the Verilog module for the FPGA.
+- **Functionality**:
+  - Implements FPGA operations and interfaces with the CPU and UART modules.

 ### main.py

-- **Purpose**: Automates the compilation of the Verilog module and execution of the ROS node.
+- **Purpose**: Automates the compilation of the Verilog modules and execution of the ROS node.
 - **Functionality**:
-  - Compiles the Verilog module using `iverilog` and `vvp`.
+  - Compiles the Verilog modules using `iverilog` and `vvp`.
   - Runs the `rospinn.py` script using `rosrun`.

 ### mortymb.py